 Gift from Porter Hedges Funds New Career Services Center

-When Joshua Wolfshohl (’02) approached his firm Porter Hedges about supporting his alma mater, University of Houston Law Center, the decision seemed like a "no-brainer," according to Rob Reedy, the firm's co-managing partner.
+When Joshua Wolfshohl (’02) approached the firm, Porter Hedges, about supporting his alma mater, University of Houston Law Center, the decision seemed like a "no-brainer," according to Rob Reedy, the firm's co-managing partner.

-"This was one of the easiest decisions I've ever seen our firm make because of how important UH is to us and how important UH is to the city and the legal profession in general," he explained.
+"This was one of the easiest decisions I've ever seen our firm make because of how important UH is to us, how important UH is to the city of Houston and to the legal profession in general," he explained.
 "This was a generational moment — a once-in-a-lifetime opportunity."

-Porter Hedges' generous gift helped fund the Law Center's new career services center, which will be named Porter Hedges Career Services Center.
-The career services center is essential to a law student's experience as it enables them to find job opportunities and connect with alumni.
+Porter Hedges' generous gift helped finance the Law Center's new career services center, which will be named the Porter Hedges Career Services Center.
+The career services center is essential to a law student's college experience as it enables them to find job opportunities and connect with alumni.

 Because Wolfshohl served two terms on the UH Law Foundation Board, he understood the day-to-day process of the Law Center’s fundraising efforts.
 He knew what the school needed to accomplish its goals.
 Seeing how close the Law Center was to the finish line inspired him to approach his partners about making a meaningful donation.

 The significance of supporting the law school was both professional and personal for Wolfshohl and his co-workers.
-He said Porter Hedges recruits many of their attorneys from UH, noting that more than 20% of their lawyers are alumni.
+He mentioned that Porter Hedges recruits many of their attorneys from UH, noting that more than 20% of their lawyers are alumni.

-The firm also recognizes the school's importance to the city and to the greater legal profession.
-Reedy pointed out that Houston is the fourth largest city in the country with more Fortune 500 companies based here than any city outside of New York and one of the leading legal markets in the country with a very talented legal community.
+The firm also recognizes the school's importance to the city and the greater legal profession.
+Reedy pointed out that Houston is the fourth-largest city in the country, with more Fortune 500 companies based here than any city outside of New York.
+It is also one of the leading legal markets in the country with a very talented legal community.

 "Having a new building for the law school helps emphasize to the rest of the country what an incredible legal community we have and what an incredible law school we have," Reedy said.